Items tagged “liver”

 Focal hepatic steatosis

-Focal hepatic steatosis (focal fat infiltration of the liver) is common and seen in a number of clinical settings, essentially the same as those that contribute to diffuse hepatic steatosis: diabetes mellitus obesity alcohol abuse exogenous steroids drugs (amiodarone, methotrexate, chemothe...
+Focal hepatic steatosis is common and seen in a number of clinical settings, essentially the same as those that contribute to diffuse hepatic steatosis: diabetes mellitus obesity alcohol abuse exogenous steroids drugs (amiodarone, methotrexate, chemotherapy) IV hyperalimentation In genera...

 Haemochromatosis is an iron overload disorder characterised by a progressive increase in total body iron stores and deposition of iron in some non-reticuloendothelial system (RES) body organs which results in some instances in organ dysfunction.
 This article focus on the general principles of h...

 Hepatocellular carcinoma (HCC) is the most common primary malignancy of the liver.
-It is strongly associated with cirrhosis, from both alcohol and viral etiologies.
+It is strongly associated with cirrhosis, from both alcohol and viral aetiologies.
 HCC constitutes approximately 5% of all cancers partly due to the high endemic rates of hepatitis B infection 1.
-Epidemiology HCC...
+Epidemiology HC...

 Hypervascular liver lesions